-Anyone can stay for up to two weeks.
-If, after two weeks, volunteers want to stay longer, they can ask to do so at our weekly site meetings on Wednesday evening.
+Anyone can stay for up to a week as a guest.
+If, after a week, you would like to stay longer, you can ask to be a volunteer for up to 3 weeks at our weekly site meetings on Wednesday evening.

 After a month, visitors can request to become a ‘long-term volunteer’ from 1 to 3 months.
 This must be with the understanding that you are expected to hold a higher level of responsibility for the project and for the wellbeing of the collective.

-After one month at Grow Heathrow, following a request to be a long term volunteer, visitors are asked leave Grow Heathrow for 10 days to give both the community and the visitor a chance to reflect on their presence in the community.
+After this first month at Grow Heathrow, following a request to be a long term volunteer, visitors are asked to leave Grow Heathrow for 10 days to give both the community and the visitor a chance to reflect on their presence in the community.

 The ‘long-term volunteer’ status is reviewed within 3 months on a date specified by the collective and the volunteer.